Air travel to soar near record in 2023: industry group

 "Economic uncertainties have not dampened the desire to travel, even as ticket prices absorbed elevated fuel costs," he added.

+Airlines transported a record 4.54 billion people in 2019 before Covid brough travel to a standstill.

-The pandemic devastated the airline industry, which lost $137 billion when countries imposed lockdowns and closed borders in 2020.
+The industry lost $137 billion when countries imposed lockdowns and closed borders in 2020.

 The sector lost another $42 billion in 2021 and was still in the red last year as China, a major market, continued to enforce Covid restrictions that were finally lifted in December.